 The promoters shall convene an inaugural meeting within 30 days after the issued shares have been fully paid up, and shall give notice to all subscribers or make an announcement of the date of the inaugural meeting 15 days before the meeting.
-The inaugural meeting may be convened only with the presence of shareholders holding shares representing more than 50% of the voting rights in the company.
-At the inaugural meeting, matters including the adoption of draft articles of association proposed by the promoter(s) and the election of the board of directors and the supervisory committee of the company will be dealt with.
-All resolutions of the meeting require the approval of subscribers with at least half of the voting rights present at the meeting.
+The inaugural meeting may be convened only with the presence of shareholders holding shares representing more than 50% of the total shared issued by the company.
+At the inaugural meeting, matters including the adoption of draft articles of association proposed by the promoter(s) and the election of the board of directors and the board of supervisors of the company will be dealt with.
+All resolutions of the meeting require the approval of subscribers with more than half of the voting rights present at the meeting.

 Within 30 days after the conclusion of the inaugural meeting, the board of directors shall apply to the registration authority for registration of the establishment of the company.
-A company is formally established, and has the status of a legal person, after the business license has been issued by the relevant administration for industry and commerce and a.
-Companies established by the public subscription method shall file a report on the offer of shares with the securities administration department of the State Council for record.
+A company is formally established, and has the status of a legal person, after the business license has been issued by the relevant administration bureau for industry and commerce.

 A company's promoters shall be liable for: (i) the payment of all expenses and liabilities incurred in the incorporation process jointly and severally if the company cannot be incorporated; (ii) the repayment of subscription monies to the subscribers, together with interest, at bank rates for a deposit of the same term jointly and severally if the company cannot be incorporated; and (iii) damages suffered by the company as a result of the default of the promoters in the course of incorporation of the company.
-According to the Provisional Regulations Concerning the Issuance and Trading of Shares promulgated by the State Council on April 22, 1993 (which is only applicable to issuance and trading of shares in the PRC and their related activities), if a company is established by means of public subscription, the promoters of such company are required to assume joint responsibility for the accuracy of the contents of the Prospectus and to ensure that the Prospectus does not contain any misleading statement or omit any material information.
+According to the Provisional Regulations Concerning the Issuance and Trading of Shares promulgated by the State Council on April 22, 1993 (which is only applicable to issuance and trading of shares in the PRC and their related activities) (the "Securities Provisional Regulations"), if a company is established by means of public subscription, the promoters of such company are required to assume joint responsibility for the accuracy of the contents of the prospectus and to ensure that the prospectus does not contain any misleading statement or omit any material information.